Dr. Omar Defeo

 Dr. Eleonora Celentano

 Celentano´s research focuses on the study of sandy systems of Uruguayan coast, with special emphasis on long-term population and community ecology of the macrofauna.
 Since 2001 she has worked professionally in research projects of UNDECIMAR, which aimed at knowledge of marine coastal biodiversity and population analysis of the main species exploited in these ecosystems.
 She has published the academic results of their undergraduate and postgraduate thesis and research projects, in international scientific journals, books, congresses and technical reports, in co-authorship with members of UNDECIMAR.
-As for teaching, she collaborates in courses at undergraduate and postgraduate levels in Faculty of Science, Montevideo.
+As for teaching, she collaborates in courses at undergraduate and postgraduate levels in the Faculty of Science, Montevideo.

 M.Sc.
 Gabriela Jorge-Romero

 The work of the M.Sc.
 Gabriela Jorge-Romero focuses on environmental impact assessment and marine management, with special emphasis on coastal systems.
-She has contributed to the analysis of long-term human impacts on the structure and functioning of coastal ecosystems in Uruguay, through ecological modeling.
+She has contributed to the analysis of long-term human impacts on the structure and functioning of coastal ecosystems in Uruguay, through ecological modelling.
 Currently, she faces the multidimensional analysis of the coastal zone as social-ecological systems, including ecological, economic, cultural and, governance aspects, merging a wide range of tools and work approaches at different scales.